easydiyeb1a/easydiyeb1a.github.io/README.md

 - **Form Examples** when you file those two forms, please remember to include two separate checks:
   - **I-140 Form**: Example of a filled-out Immigrant Petition for Alien Worker form.
   - **I-907 Form**: Example of a filled-out Request for Premium Processing Service form.
+  - **G-1145 Form**: You will get email notice when your application is received and passed.
 - **Statement of Purpose**: Guidance on crafting a compelling statement of purpose for the application.

 ### Note on Support Letters: